edwards698/Install-pip-on-windows/README.md

 ## Requirements
 Python should be installed on your Windows machine.

-To get more knowledge about Python packages or modules, get hands-on Python Installation Documentation[ Python Installation Documentation](https://docs.python.org/3/installing/index.html).
+To get more knowledge about Python packages or modules, get hands-on[ Python Installation Documentation](https://docs.python.org/3/installing/index.html).
 This will offer you advanced insights into Python programming.

 ## Check if Python is Installed
 Run the following command to test if Python is installed or not.